 This reason alone is enough to get many people to travel to the Arctic Circle and spend a few nights at this exquisite hotel.
 While it is not quite open yet, it is planned to open up in 2022 and is expected to become an instant hit among the ecotourism travelers once the doors are opened to guests.

 A big part of ecotourism is exploring nature, which Norway has plenty of thanks to its spectacular fjords.
 Among them is the Hardangerfjord, which is the third-largest fjord in the world and an incredible spectacle to see.

-If you happen to find yourself in or around Flåm, maybe as part of the E-tour to Stegastein from Flåm, then you are going to have some great accommodation options to choose from.
+If you happen to find yourself in or around Flåm, maybe as part of the E-bus to Stegastein from Flåm, then you are going to have some great accommodation options to choose from.
 But for someone looking to be a friend of the environment, there is a clear choice.

 The Fretheim Hotel happens to be a certified Eco-Lighthouse hotel, which makes it the perfect option for ecotourists.
 One of the many things that make this Flåm hotel such a great ecotourism accommodation is its large collection of local cuisine that is produced by nearby residents to help support the surrounding communities.

 With over half of the country being covered in a layer of snow for the majority of the year, there are few places to go dog sledding that are better than Norway.
-This is especially true about the dog sledding trails in Bodø, which are able to provide you with the once-in-a-lifetime experience of being pulled by a team of huskies while causing minimal disturbance to the surrounding arctic environment.
+This is especially true about the dog sledding trauls in Tromsø, which are able to provide you with the once-in-a-lifetime experience of being pulled by a team of huskies while causing minimal disturbance to the surrounding arctic environment.

 By participating in any of these activities or staying at these hotels, you are able to have the ultimate ecotourism experience while exploring some of Norway’s biggest appeal.
 To help book your ecotourism trip to Norway, contact our team today.